ObsidianToAnki/Obsidian_to_Anki/README.md

 The GUI of the script looks like this:
 ![GUI](Images/GUI.png)

 Hopefully the options and path are self-explanatory.
+The 'recurse' option can be used on the top-level notes directory - it'll pick up all the notes in subfolders automatically.
 Note that you can run the script over the same file twice perfectly fine - it won't add duplicate cards.

 ### Command line usage